Guillaumebeuzeboc/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

 What are snaps?
 ---------------

-`Snaps <https://snapcraft.io/>`_ are containers that bundle an application and all its dependencies.
+`Snaps <https://snapcraft.io/docs/robotics>`_ are containers that bundle an application and all its dependencies.
 They offer several features that address important concerns as one gets closer to shipping a robotic platform:

-- Container solution: Snaps bundle all your dependencies and assets in one package (including ROS 2) making your application installable on dozens of Linux distributions and across distro versions.
+- **Container solution**: Snaps bundle all your dependencies and assets in one package (including ROS 2) making your application installable on dozens of Linux distributions and across distro versions.
-- Strict confinement: Snaps are designed to be `secure and isolated <https://snapcraft.io/docs/snap-confinement>`_ from the underlying system and other applications, with `dedicated interfaces <https://snapcraft.io/docs/supported-interfaces>`_ to access the host machine.
+- **Strict confinement**: Snaps are designed to be `secure and isolated <https://snapcraft.io/docs/snap-confinement>`_ from the underlying system and other applications, with `dedicated interfaces <https://snapcraft.io/docs/supported-interfaces>`_ to access the host machine.
-- Managing updates: Snaps can update `automatically and transactionally <https://snapcraft.io/docs/keeping-snaps-up-to-date>`_, making sure the device is never broken and always up-to-date.
+- **Managing updates**: Snaps can update `automatically and transactionally <https://snapcraft.io/docs/keeping-snaps-up-to-date>`_, making sure the device is never broken and always up-to-date.
-- Release management: Snaps' `multiple release channels <https://snapcraft.io/docs/channels>`_ allow you to have role-based access controls and application versioning, making A/B testing easy and releasing fixes faster.
+- **Release management**: Snaps' `multiple release channels <https://snapcraft.io/docs/channels>`_ allow you to have role-based access controls and application versioning, making A/B testing easy and releasing fixes faster.

 Creating a snap
 ---------------